We also learn when things go right!

 I stayed "loose."
 I can honestly say I had the fewest outcome goals I've ever had at a national specialty.
 I typically hit the show grounds with intensity for all the things I want to accomplish.
 And while I had outcome goals, I wasn't "gripping" in the same way I've done before - you know, where you can feel your desires in your neck muscles?!
 This year, I showed up softer, with fewer expectations and more open to how the week would unfold.
 I kept my goals simple, focused on the process, and trusted in our abilities.

-I visualized. year before this event, I started visualizing - no kidding.
+I visualized.
+A year before this event, I started visualizing - no kidding.
 I imagined staying onsite in my own RV (that I didn't yet have); I imagined people congratulating me outside the front entrance; I imagined great weather and many other moments.
 I didn't just visualize my runs; I visualized the experiences I wanted.
 I decided to have a great week way before it came to fruition.

 I ate well.
 I did a big grocery haul and spent time meal-prepping before I left for the week.
 While I snacked more, I never bought food at the show and usually ate my own food.
 This made a HUGE difference in how I felt each day. {I still did not drink enough water, though.}